-Tocpmeinito, eattnocsnt, mahpconi, shpoihmaipcn, eetfda, armtotnuen, snteocs
+Tocpmeinito, eattnocsnt, mahpconi, shpoihmaipcn, eetfda, snteocs

-5. Match the pictures and the words.
+5. Match the pictures with the words.

 6. Listen and read the texts.
 Then answer the questions after them.
-Let's Dance
+LET'S DANCE

-Ballet (['baleɪ] - балет).
-Ballet began in Italy and France during the Renaissance ([rɪ'neɪs(ə)ns] - епоха Відродження у світовій культурі).
+Ballet began in Italy and France during the Renaissance.
 It is still a very popular art form in Western culture.

-Folk ([fəʊk] - народний) dance.
 Folk dance is usually traditional and the members of a nation perform it, for example, the Ukrainian Hopak or Polka.
 Folk dances are usually group dances.

-Ballroom (['bɔ:lru:m] - бальний) dances.
+Ballroom dances.
 Ballroom dancing was a formal dance in a large room.
 It became popular in Europe and North America.
-Central European folk dances, such as the waltz ([wo:l(t)s] - вальс) and polka, changed and became the most popular examples of ballroom dances.
-Before the First World War, new ballroom dances came to Europe from American Continents, for example, FoxTrot, Rumba, Cha-Cha.
-The Argentine Tango became internationally popular by Carlos Gardel and his songs and films.
-At present there are two types of ballroom dances: Standard (waltz, tango, quickstep, foxtrot and Vienna waltz) and Latino-American (cha-cha, samba, rumba, jive and pasodoble).
+Central European folk dances, such as the waltz and polka, changed and became the most popular examples of ballroom dances.
+Before the First World War, new ballroom dances came to Europe from American continents, for example, FoxTrot, Rumba, Cha-Cha.
+The Argentine Tango became internationally popular by Carlos Gardel, his songs and films.
+At present, there are two types of ballroom dances: Standard (waltz, tango, quickstep, foxtrot and Vienna waltz) and Latino-American (cha-cha, samba, rumba, jive and pasodoble).

 Popular/Modern dance.
 Popular (social or modern) dances often came from folk dances.
 They are easy and couples dance them.
 But they are usually popular for only a short time.
-Until the 18th century, social dances took place only in palaces or homes of rich people.
-In the late 18th century they became more popular and spread among ordinary people.
+Two centuries ago social dances took place only in palaces or homes of rich people.
+Later they became more popular and spread among ordinary people.

-- 2. What are the two ballroom dances that came from folk dancing? - 3.
+- 1. What is the main difference between folk and popular dances? - 2.
+What are the two ballroom dances that came from folk dancing? - 3.
 What dances came to Europe from South America? - 4.
 Where did ballet originate from? - 5.
-What dances people usually dance in groups? - 6.
+What dances do people usually dance in groups? - 6.
 How many ballroom dances do you know?
-Name them.

-7. Complete the following questionnaire and then tell your partner about your dancing experience.
+Name them. - 7.
+Complete the following questionnaire and then tell your partner about your dancing experience.